Are you Team Glycolic or Team Lactic?

 Related: The Complete Guide To Glycolic Acid

 Lactic Acid Is Best For Sensitive Skin

-Lactic acid also doesn’t thin skin.
-But that’s not a good reason to skip your sunscreen!
+One more thing: unlike glycolic, lactic acid adoesn’t thin skin (but that’s not a good reason to skip your sunscreen!)

 The Bottom Line

 Glycolic is for sun-damaged, dry skin.
 Lactic is for sensitive and super dry skin.
 Happy exfoliation!